AdobeDocs/experience-manager-cloud-service.en/help/assets/workfront-connector-install.md

 1. Open the cloned AEM as a Cloud Service repository using an IDE of your choice.

-1. Place the enhanced connector zip file donwloaded in Step 1 at the following path:
+1. Place the enhanced connector zip file downloaded in Step 1 at the following path:

    ```TXT
       <path-to-project-install-folder>/ui.apps/src/main/resources/